 How to respond when kids make mistakes

-Mistakes are inevitable for both kids and adults alike.
+Mistakes are inevitable for both young children and adults alike.
 Still, when they happen, however accidental or purposeful, the way we respond makes a difference.

-Mistakes go far beyond spilled cups of water (or even cranberry juice on carpet).
+Mistakes go far beyond spilled cups of water (or even cranberry juice on your carpet).
 Maybe your child not only told a lie, but tried to cover it up.
-She hit her brother over the head in a fit of rage.
-Or she stepped on and broke the sprinkler in the backyard.
+She hit her brother over the head in a fit of rage, or stepped on and broke the sprinkler in the backyard.

 No matter the mistake, the way we respond is just as important as correcting it in the first place.
 What do we need to do when our kids make mistakes?